ndd21/PHYS281/docs/demo-functions.md

 variable's name within the function.
 Keyword arguments and defined in the function definition using a `keyword=value` pair.

-Unlike positional keyword arguments, you do not have to call the function using all of (or even any of) the keywords.
+Unlike positional arguments, you do not have to call the function using all of (or even any of) the keywords.
 However, this means that when defining a function with keyword arguments you must give them default values that will be used if they are not explicitly set.

 ```python
 # a function with one positional argument and two keyword arguments